 If anything is amiss, please write to us immediately.
 We have a dedicated staff to help you resolve any questions or issues.
 For example, if you need someone to walk you through our online programming, we are happy to call you by telephone to explain where you may need to click while you are at your computer.
 Once through a few of our pages, you will most likely be like our other Trainees and come to understand the logic and convenience of an online, distance learning platform.
 By the way, we’ve had successful Trainees in their 90’s use our system.

 Absolutely.
-We give you a 100%, money-back guarantee if for any reason you are not satisfied with your purchase within 30 days, as long as you have not yet downloaded CE certificates to send to your licensing board, and/or not obtained TBHI Certificate.
+We give you a 100%, money-back guarantee if for any reason you are not satisfied with your purchase within 30 days, as long as you have not yet downloaded CME or CE certificates to send to your licensing board, and/or not obtained TBHI Certificate.
 We stand behind our training 100% and aim to deliver more than we promise.
 Just send an email to our Contact Center if you would like a refund, and please reference the receipt number from your purchase.
 If on the other hand, you simply want to get help with a course you purchased, be sure to mention the name of the course and supply us with your telephone number, in case your email address is non-responsive.